Little Big Master: Plot

 Lui Wai-hung (Miriam Yeung) is a headmistress of an international kindergarten.
 Feeling disillusioned with the education system, she quits her high-paying job as a principal and plans to travel around the world with her husband Tse Wing-tung (Louis Koo).
-However, she puts her travel plans on hold when she sees a news report on television where Yuen Tin Kindergarten, located in Yuen Long, was on the verge of closure with only five students left.
-Also, due to financial difficulties, the school can only use HK$4,500 to hire a headmaster and staff.
-Rekindling her passion for teaching, Lui applies for the job and hopes to help the five children transfer to another school.
-When Headmistress Lui assumes office, she discovers that these five children have different family problems.
-Student Ka-ka's father (Philip Keung) was crippled during an accident and is often threatened by property developers with eviction; Mei-chu's parents were killed in a traffic accident during a thunderstorm night, with Auntie Han (Anna Ng), a restaurant employee, as her only guardian; Siu-suet's mother was not approved for Hong Kong residency and lives with her elderly father Mr. Ho (Richard Ng), who sells metal scraps for a living; Pakistani sisters Kitty and Jennie's father does not see a need for girls to study, so when school bus prices increased, he simply did not allow his daughters to go to school anymore.
+However, she puts her travel plans on hold when she sees a news report about a school in Yuen Long, Yuen Tin Kindergarten, on television.
+On the verge of closure with severe financial problems and only five students left, the school can only use HK$4,500 to hire a headmaster and staff.
+Rekindling her passion for teaching, Lui applies for the job and hopes to help the five children, Ka-ka, Mei-chu, Siu-suet, and Pakistani sisters Jennie and Kitty, transfer to another school.
+Upon assuming her duties, Headmistress Lui discovers that the children all have different family problems.
+Ka-ka's father (Philip Keung) has been unable to work due to an injury and is thus often threatened by property developers with eviction; Mei-chu's parents were killed in a car crash during a stormy night and is being cared for by her aunt (Anna Ng), a restaurant employee; Siu-suet's mother was not approved for Hong Kong residency and therefore lives with her elderly scrap dealer father (Richard Ng), and Jennie and Kitty's father does not see a need for girls to study and did not allow his daughters to go to school anymore after school bus prices increased.

 Faced with her students' problems, Lui does her best to help them, volunteering to pick up Kitty and Jennie for school and sorting out Ka-ka's family problems, among other things.
 At the same time, she also has to take care of school administrative duties and janitorial work.
 In addition, Lui reminds her students and their parents to set a goal for themselves, while her own goal is to be a teacher who never gives up.
-Later, when she finds out that she was unable to help her students transfer, she decides to recruit new students to the school.
+Later, when she finds out that she was unable to help her students transfer, she decides to admit new students to the school.
 At this time, however, Lui suffers from a recurrence of an old tumor.